Onsite Sewage Disposal Systems & Private Well Water Systems

 - Fairfax Sewage Disposal and Well Water Codes

-- Information about Onsite Sewage and Water Services from the Virginia Department of Health
+- Onsite Sewage and Water Services Information from the Virginia Department of Health

-See Alternative/Non-Conventional Septic Systems for information about state and county regulations, homeowner requirements for maintenance and monitoring, and certified operator lists.
+See Alternative Onsite Sewage Systems for information about state and county regulations, homeowner requirements for maintenance and monitoring, and certified operator lists.

 All new construction for commercial and residential properties without access to public sewer as well as existing malfunctioning sewage disposal systems require a site soil evaluation by a properly trained and licensed Environmental Health Specialist.